dsjhadjskjads/men/README.md

 2. Make a Microsoft Azure Application Registration https://portal.azure.com/
        - create a new app registration
        - name it something like "Verification Bot"
-       - choose Personal Microsoft account, or a work or school account
-       - link your heruko application
+       - choose Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts

 3. Configure in index.js
        - you need to change: